Oxen-Studio/.github/profile/README.md

 ###

-We're engaged in non-slop ethics and humbly defending indie creative work.
+We're engaged in non-slop ethics.
 Given the decline in web development excellence, we genuinely believe in supporting this passionate community.

 ## Products